andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/clicker.md

 You can use a custom component for the checkbox label by passing `displayComponent` to the field.
 The component passed will then be rendered in place of the standard clicker component.

+The clickable elemnt must call the `@onClick` action, which is passed to it by the `changesetWebform` component.
+See `Custom clicker component template` int he example below.

 The object passed must take the following form.

 ```